microsoft/CCF/sphinx/source/developers/threading.rst

 Configuration
 ~~~~~~~~~~~~~

-To enable multiple worker threads pass the ```--worker_threads=``` flag along with the number of desired threads to cchost when starting a CCF node.
+To enable multiple worker threads, pass the ``--worker_threads=`` flag along with the number of desired threads to ``cchost`` when starting a CCF node.
 It is strongly recommended that all CCF nodes run the same number of worker threads.
-The number of worker threads must be at least 1 less than the value of ```NumTCS``` in the oe_sign.conf file.
+The number of worker threads must be at least 1 less than the value of ``NumTCS`` in the oe_sign.conf file.

 Programming Model
 ~~~~~~~~~~~~~~~~~